New Season Of ‘Teen Mom: Young And Pregnant’ To Premiere In October, New Cast Members Join The Show

 Fans of MTV’s Teen Mom: Young and Pregnant have been anxiously waiting to find out if there will be a new season of the show.
 With cast member Jade Cline leaving the show for Teen Mom 2 and cast member Lexi Tatman leaving the show after the first season, fans wondered what would become of the show.
 Now, Hollywood Life has revealed that the show is coming back for a second season and there two new cast members coming to the show.

 Ashley Jones, Brianna Jaramillo, and Kayla Sessler will all be back for the new season and joining them will be Kiaya and Rachel.
-While Ashley, Brianna, and Kayla all have children, Kiaya and Rachel are first time moms-to-be.
+While Ashley, Brianna, and Kayla all have children, Kiaya and Rachel are first-time moms-to-be.
 MTV revealed what will be going on for each of the cast members on the new season.

 On the new season, Ashley and Bar reconcile and the mom-of-one is working towards becoming a medical assistant.
 For Brianna, she is in for a shock when she is contacted by a man who says he may be her son’s father.
-Kayla dropped out of her classes to care for her son, but then gets some baby news.
+Kayla dropped out of her classes to care for her son but then gets some baby news.

 As previously reported by The Inquisitr, Kayla revealed she was expecting a second child.
 She welcomed her daughter with boyfriend Luke back in August and it sounds like her second pregnancy will play out on the new season of the show.